omkarsantoshraut/StromViewers-iOS/README.md

       - **tableView(_:cellForRowAt:)** - This method will actually create the particular cell.
 We have to return a cell from this method in order to show it in the table view.
       - **tableView(_:didSelectRowAt:)** - This method will keep a login of what we want to do after selection of the particular cell.
   * **UIImageView:** This uses to show an image on the screen.
+  * **AutoLayout:** Added a constraints to the view in order to make the response layout.

 Moving further, let's go to the project idea now.